-“Management is often just the next rung on the ladder, but the skills needed to succeed at management are very different from the ones that got them this far.
-As a result, you often see people who are brilliant and talented independent contributors flounder when it comes time to manage others.” - Allison Green, Author of Ask a Manager
+Management is often just the next rung on the ladder, but the skills needed to succeed at management are very different from the ones that got them this far.
+As a result, you often see people who are brilliant and talented independent contributors flounder when it comes time to manage others.

 Leaders Need Tools to Succeed

-Transparent performance management tools let employees update every task, issue and success they have on a daily basis.
+To support these recognition efforts and so much more, transparent performance management tools let employees update every task, issue and success they have on a daily basis.
 These real-time alerts are then sent to leaders so they can easily dole out the proper recognition in a timely manner.
 No manager can be everywhere with an ear and an eye on everything.
 Beyond that, some employees won’t be vocal about their successes or their need for recognition, then the silent but great, fall through the cracks and become disengaged.